Finitary codings for gradient models and a new graphical representation for the six-vertex model: The six-vertex model

 \begin{proof}[Proof of \cref{thm:h_grad}] \cref{prop:h_limit} shows that $\P^{\textsf{hf},m}_{\Lambda,c}$ converges to an infinite-volume limit $\P^{\textsf{hf},m}_c$ as $\Lambda$ increases to $(\Z^2)^*$ along diamond domains. \cref{prop:h_grad_ffiid} shows that if $h$ is sampled from $\P^{\textsf{hf},m}_c$, then $|\nabla_d h|$ is \ffiid.
 It then easily follows from~\eqref{eq:spin-height-abs-delta} that $|\Delta h|$ is also \ffiid.

 \cref{prop:h_grad_no_ffiid} shows that $\Delta h$ is not $(\Z^2)_{\text{even}}$-\ffiid.
 By~\eqref{eq:spin-height-nabla} and~\eqref{eq:spin-height-delta}, $\Delta h$ is a finitary factor (with a bounded coding radius) of $\nabla h$, so that it follows that $\nabla h$ is not $(\Z^2)_{\text{even}}$-\ffiid.
 Similarly, $h$ is also not $(\Z^2)_{\text{even}}$-\ffiid.
 Finally, to show that $\nabla_d h$ is not $(\Z^2)_{\text{even}}$-\ffiid, it suffices to show that $\nabla h$ is a finitary factor of $\nabla_d h$.
-Indeed, this easily follows from the following two observations: First, if $(\nabla_d h)_e \neq 0$ for some diagonal edge $e$, then the gradient along the edges whose endpoints are in $\{u,v,u^*,v^*\}$ (where we write $e=\{u,v\}$ and $e^*=\{u^*,v^*\}$) are determined, and hence, so is the gradient along all edges whose endpoints are in the horizontal ``strip'' containing $e$.
-Second, by finite energy, every edge is almost surely contained in such a horizontal strip. \end{proof}
+Indeed, this easily follows from the following observations: First, if we know the $\nabla h $ along one edge, then the gradient at any other edge is determined by summing the diagonal gradients along any two diagonal paths connecting their endpoints.
+Second, we observe that if $(\nabla_d h)_e \neq 0$ for some diagonal edge $e$, then the gradient along the edges whose endpoints are in $\{u,v,u^*,v^*\}$ (where we write $e=\{u,v\}$ and $e^*=\{u^*,v^*\}$) are determined.
+Finally, with probability 1, there must be an edge with non-zero diagonal gradient (since otherwise all the height would be in $\{m,m+1\}$). \end{proof}